 Bonus Question #1: How Can I Lose Fat Successfully on a Cutting Diet?

-For starters, water helps starve off hunger.
-Having a few glasses before a smaller meal will fill you up and allow you to get by without feeling pangs even though you’re having less calories.
+For starters, water helps stave off hunger.
+Having a few glasses before a meal will fill you up even though you’re consuming fewer calories.

-The added hydration will also help give you energy during workouts, so you’ll be able to push a little harder and ultimately burn more calories.
+The added hydration will also give you energy during workouts, so you’ll be able to push a little harder and ultimately burn more calories.

-Thirdly, drinking water as opposed to soft drinks means you won’t be adding empty calories to your already restricted calorie limit.
-Essentially, water is a ‘free’ drink whereas soda or sugary drinks cost you precious calories that you could’ve eaten as a meal instead.
+Essentially, water is a ‘free’ drink whereas sugary drinks cost you precious calories that you could’ve eaten as a nutritious meal instead.

-Most bodybuilders and those that simply care about the food they’re putting into their body become familiar with their kitchens as a matter of necessity.
+If you simply care about the food you’re putting into your body, then becoming familiar with cooking is a matter of necessity.

-Whether you can quickly master taste or not, cooking your own food means you know everything going into it.
+It doesn’t matter you’re a beginner or a master, cooking your own food means you know everything going into it and your body.

 Proper timing is one very key element in a cutting diet.

 You need to know what types of foods to eat and when.
-If you follow a proper protocol it’ll have a huge effect on your performance level and how you feel in general.
+If you follow a proper schedule, it’ll have a huge effect on your performance level and how you feel in general.

 The first part you need to take care of is that you’re eating at least 5-6 times a day.

 It also signals to your body that it’s receiving a steady supply of food and therefore doesn’t need to hang on to its fat stores.

-Space your meals 3-4 hours apart and try to eat your first as soon as you wake up.
-Your last should be about an hour before bed.
+Space your meals 3-4 hours apart and try to eat your first meal as soon as you wake up.
+Your last meal should be small and about an hour before bedtime.